carvillarroel/Genetics/Pipeline for genetic analysis from multisample VCF.md

 write.nexus(tree,file="tree.nexus")
 ```
-This phylogenetic tree can be viewed and modified the using iTol website for example.
-However we will generate a more robust phylogenetic tree using Maximun Likehood method implemented in the program IQTREE.
+This phylogenetic tree can be viewed and modified using iTol website for example.
+However we will generate a more robust phylogenetic tree using Maximum Likehood method implemented in the program IQTREE.

 ```bash
 conda install iqtree